List of census metropolitan areas and agglomerations in Canada: List

-Canada had 41 CMAs and 110 CAs at the 2021 census.
-The number of CMAs increased from 35 in 2016 by the promotion of the Nanaimo, Kamloops, Chilliwack, Fredericton, Drummondville and Red Deer CAs.
+Canada had 41 CMAs and 111 CAs at the 2021 census.
+The number of CMAs increased from 35 in 2016 with the promotion of the Nanaimo, Kamloops, Chilliwack, Fredericton, Drummondville and Red Deer CAs.
 Overall, between promotion to CMA, absorption, and dissolution, the number of CAs decreased by seven.
 Amos was reinstated as a CA and Ladysmith, Trail and Essa were added as new CAs.
 The Carleton Place and Arnprior CAs were dissolved as they were added to the Ottawa–Gatineau CMA, the Leamington CA was dissolved as it was added to the Windsor CMA, and the Cold Lake and Bay Roberts CAs were dissolved as their urban population decreased below 10,000.
 2016 rankings in the chart below are based on 2021 boundaries and exclude the five CAs dissolved in 2021 but include the four new/reinstated CAs.

 Canada had 35 CMAs and 117 CAs at the 2016 census.
-The number of CMAs increased from 33 in 2011 by promoting the Belleville and Lethbridge CAs.
+The number of CMAs increased from 33 in 2011 with the promotion of the Belleville and Lethbridge CAs.
 The number of CAs increased from 113 through the creation of eight new CAs – Arnprior, Carleton Place, Gander, Nelson, Sainte-Marie, Wasaga Beach, Weyburn and Winkler – the demotion of two CAs – Amos and Temiskaming Shores – and the promotion of Belleville and Lethbridge to CMAs.